SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

     OR "herbivore management area$"
     OR "ecosystem approach*"
-    OR "MPA" OR "MPAs" OR "LSMPA$" OR "marine protected area$" OR "marine reserve$" OR "ocean reserve$" OR "marine park$" OR "marine conservation zone$"
-    OR "particularly sensitive sea areas$"
+    OR "MPA" OR "MPAs" OR "LSMPA$" OR "marine protected area$" OR "marine reserve$" OR "ocean reserve$" OR "nature reserve$" OR "marine park$" OR "marine conservation zone$" OR "marine sanctuar*" OR "particularly sensitive sea areas$"
     OR "blue growth" OR "blue econom*"
+    OR "biodiversity" OR "biological diversity"
     )
 )
 ```